Worcester District Court

 Prepared for Trial From Day One.
 In a court this size, trial readiness is leverage, and it is what turns a serious charge into a favorable resolution.
 See Massachusetts Criminal Defense Results.
 Call 617.936.0201 for a free and confidential consultation before your Worcester date.

-Related Serpa Law Office Resources: Clerk-Magistrate HearingsDrug Crimes DefenseFirearms ChargesStudent Criminal DefenseThe § 58A Dangerousness HearingCourts We Serve
+Related Serpa Law Office Resources: Clerk-Magistrate HearingsDrug Crimes DefenseFirearms ChargesStudent Criminal DefenseThe § 58A Dangerousness HearingCourts Across Greater Boston

 Client Reviews